Chaste/Chaste.github.io/site/content/docs/user-tutorials/cardiac-executable/BidomainSimulationsWithPerfusingBath.md

+---
-# Running a bidomain simulation of cardiac tissue contained in a perfusing bath
+title: "Running a bidomain simulation of cardiac tissue contained in a perfusing bath"
+draft: false
+layout: "single"
+images: []
+---

 *This tutorial is based on a nightly acceptance test apps/texttest/chaste/bidomain_with_bath*